March 20, 2024

 - Reflect on the answer to be sure that it makes sense

-Interpreting situations is exactly where the Structures of Equality (SoE) come into play.
+Interpreting situations is exactly where the Structures of Equality (SoE) come in.
 We both know reading comprehension is often the biggest barrier to students’ success with number stories.
 This struggle is what led to the creation of SoE.
-I knew students needed a way to visually represent the situations that were occurring in number stories.
-To help make sense of them and interpret what was happening.

 If you’re like I was as a classroom teacher, you’ve noticed that reading comprehension is an issue in math and have tried lots of different strategies: